-- 1 The pressure dial gauge registers pressure in pounds per square inch (psi).
-The pointer moves on the dial indicating pressure in the canner. - 2 The pressure regulator fits over the vent pipe and controls the amount of steam escaping, causing pressure to build up inside.
-It will jiggle in place when canning pressure is achieved. - Pressure is released through the vent pipe.
-When covered by the pressure regulator, excess steam escapes when the regulator jiggles. - The air vent/cover lock automatically "vents" or exhausts air from the canner.
-It acts as a visual indication of pressure in the canner. - The locking bracket on the inside of the canner body locks with the air vent/cover lock, preventing the cover from being opened while there is still pressure in the canner. - The sealing ring fits into the canner cover and forms a pressuretight seal between the cover and canner body during the canning process. - The overpressure plug pops out automatically and releases steam in case the vent pipe becomes clogged and pressure cannot be released normally. - The canning/cooking rack is placed on the canner bottom to hold the jars off the bottom while canning.
+- The pressure dial gauge registers pressure in pounds per square inch (psi).
+The pointer moves on the dial indicating pressure in the canner. - Provide the second s - Pressure is released through the vent pipe.
+When covered by the pressure regulator, excess steam escapes when the regulator jiggles. - O The air vent/cover lock automatically "vents" or exhausts air from the canner.
+It acts as a visual indication of pressure in the canner. - The locking bracket on the inside of the canner body locks with the air vent/cover lock, preventing the cover from being opened while there is still pressure in the canner. - 6 The sealing ring fits into the canner cover and forms a pressuretight seal between the cover and canner body during the canning process. - The overpressure plug pops out automatically and releases steam in case the vent pipe becomes clogged and pressure cannot be released normally. - On the canning/cooking rack is placed on the canner bottom to hold the jars off the bottom while canning.
 This prevents jars from breaking.